-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Stocks set to see action

-Canada's Restaurant Brands International Inc on Thursday reported a 6 per cent rise in quarterly profit, helped by strength in its Burger King chain.
+Canada's Restaurant Brands International Inc. on Thursday reported a 6 per cent rise in quarterly profit, helped by strength in its Burger King chain.
 The company's net profit attributable to shareholders rose to $91.4-million (U.S.), or 37 cents per share, in the third quarter ended Sept.
 30, from $86.3-million, or 36 cents per share, a year earlier.
 Restaurant Brands' revenue rose to $1.21-billion from $1.01-billion.
+Its New York-listed shares were up 0.9 per cent in premarket trading.

-Canada's Teck Resources Ltd , the world's second-biggest exporter of steel making coal, said its third-quarter profit more than doubled from a year ago, lifted by higher coal and metal prices.
+Canada's Teck Resources Ltd., the world's second-biggest exporter of steel making coal, said its third-quarter profit more than doubled from a year ago, lifted by higher coal and metal prices.
 Teck, which also mines copper, zinc and gold, said attributable profit rose to $600-million, or $1.04 per share in the three months to end-September from $234-million, or 41 cents per share in the same year-ago period.
 Adjusted profit was $621-million, or $1.08 per share, for the quarter, versus $152-million, or 26 cents per share, in the same period last year.

 DowDuPont, formed through the merger of chemical giants Dow Chemical and DuPont, said on Thursday sales rose 8 per cent in the third quarter on a proforma basis, helped by better pricing and strong demand for products it sells to the consumer sector.
 In a preliminary earnings report, the company said net sales for the quarter were $15.4-billion.
 Net sales on a proforma basis were $18.3-billion.
 DowDuPont reports third-quarter results on Nov.
 2. It estimated earnings of 55 cents per share on an adjusted proforma basis, up 10 per cent from last year.

-Husky Energy Inc posted an adjusted profit for the third quarter, compared with a year-ago loss, helped by higher oil prices and an increase in its refining capacity.
+Husky Energy Inc. posted an adjusted profit for the third quarter, compared with a year-ago loss, helped by higher oil prices and an increase in its refining capacity.
 The company reported a net profit of $136-million for the three months ended Sept.
 30, compared with an adjusted loss of $100-million in the year-ago quarter.
 Husky posted a net profit of $1.39-billion a year earlier, which included nearly $1.5-billion in gains related to asset sales.

+Maple Leaf Foods Inc. reported an 18.2 per cent rise in quarterly profit, helped by higher sales in its prepared meats business.
+The company's net earnings rose to $37.6-million, or 29 cents per share, in the third quarter ended Sept.
+30, from $31.8-million, or 23 cents per share, a year earlier.

 Ford Motor Co. on Thursday reported a better-than-expected quarterly net profit, driven by sales of high-margin pickup trucks and SUVs in the U.S. market and cost cutting.
 The second-largest U.S. auto maker posted a quarterly net profit of $1.56-billion or 39 cents per share, up more than 60 per cent from 960-million or 24 cents per share a year earlier.
 Excluding one-time items Ford reported earnings per share of 43 cents, above the 32 cents per share that Wall Street analysts had expected.

-Bombardier Inc will cut 280 non-production jobs at its Belfast plant in Northern Ireland as part of 7,500 layoffs worldwide announced last year, the Company said on Thursday.
+Bombardier Inc. will cut 280 non-production jobs at its Belfast plant in Northern Ireland as part of 7,500 layoffs worldwide announced last year, the Company said on Thursday.
 Bombardier Belfast said in a statement the cuts in its support personnel were part of plans laid out last year to reduce its workforce by 10 percent through 2018, with most of the layoffs slated for its rail operations.

 Xerox reported a 5-per-cent drop in quarterly revenue on Thursday, hurt by continued declines in the traditional paper printing and copying market.
 Net income attributable to Xerox fell to $179-million, or 68 cents per share, in the third quarter ended Sept.
 30, from $183-million, or 69 cents per share, a year earlier.
 Total revenue fell to $2.50-billion from $2.63-billion.